اهمیت صنایع تبدیلی در ارتقای توسعه پایدار در مناطق روستایی مطالعه موردی منطقه مردق مراغه

 عنوان مقاله [English]

-Transformation Industries in Promoting Sustainable Development in Rural Areas A Case Study of the Mardagh Region of Maragheh
+The Importance of Agro-Processing Industries in Promoting Sustainable Development in Rural Areas: A Case Study of Mardagh Region, Maragheh

 نویسندگان [English]